RealImage/bifrost/README.md

 ## Identity

-Bifrost UUIDs are UUIDv5 deterministically created from ECDSA public keys.
+Bifrost identities are UUID version 5 UUIDs, derived from ECDSA public keys.
-The namespace UUID appended to the X and Y curve points (big-endian) from an ECDSA P256 public key hashed using SHA1 form the public key's UUID.
+A client's identity UUID is the namespace UUID appended to to the X and Y curve points (big-endian) from its ECDSA P256 public key, hashed using SHA1.
-A public key will always map to a UUID within a namespace.

 In pseudo-code,

-`bifrostUUID = UUIDv5(sha1(NamespaceClientIdentity, PublicKey.X.Bytes() + PublicKey.Y.Bytes())`
+`bifrostUUID = UUIDv5(sha1(NamespaceClientIdentity + PublicKey.X.Bytes() + PublicKey.Y.Bytes())`

 ## Components

 ## [`bf`](cmd/bf) (alpha)

 `bf` is an interactive tool that generates Bifrost CA material.
-It uses [Charm Cloud] to store your key material securely in the cloud.
+It uses [Charm Cloud](https://charm.sh/cloud/) to store your key material securely in the cloud.

 ### [`bfid`](cmd/bfid)